kgrid-objects/pgx-knowledge-assembly/readme.md

 (       )

 The PGx-KB meets all of the requirements of a Knowledge Base type of Knowledge Object or "KB-KO."
+For more information about the formalized Knowledge Objects (KOs) we work with, see the Knowledge Object Implementation Ontology [here at Github](https://github.com/kgrid/koio) and [here at Bioportal](https://bioportal.bioontology.org/ontologies/KOIO).

 - - -